-1. We are honest in our communications and business relationships.
+g.
+We are honest in our communications and business relationships.

 Actions are a reflection upon the organization.
-You are expected to be honest in your communications with patients and families, attorneys, customers, staff members, auditors, Trustees, payers, vendors, suppliers, consultants, Governmental representatives and all of those with whom we do business.
-This means that no misleading statements may be made about our services or products or those of our competitors.
-It also means that you do not copy materials in violation of copyright laws or use confidential business information obtained from a competitor.
+You are expected to be honest in your communications with patients and families, attorneys, customers, staff members, auditors, trustees, payers, vendors, suppliers, consultants, governmental representatives and all of those with whom we do business.
+This means no misleading statements may be made about our services or products or those of our competitors.
+It also means you do not copy materials in violation of copyright laws or use confidential business information obtained from a competitor.